magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-1.md

 <!--- ENGCOM-7814-->

-*  All after plugins now return a value as expected.
-Previously, `Magento\CmsUrlRewrite\Plugin\Cms\Model\Store\View::aftersSave` did not return a value, and as a result, saving a store view resulted in an error. _Fix submitted by Pieter Hoste in pull request [29035](https://github.com/magento/magento2/pull/29035)_.
+*  The `Magento\CmsUrlRewrite\Plugin\Cms\Model\Store\View::aftersSave` plugin now returns a value as expected.
+Previously, this plugin did not return a value, and as a result, saving a store view resulted in an error. _Fix submitted by Pieter Hoste in pull request [29035](https://github.com/magento/magento2/pull/29035)_.
 [GitHub-29034](https://github.com/magento/magento2/issues/29034)

 <!--- ENGCOM-7566-->